RichardVickerstaff/rake-n-bake/README.md

 Installation
 ------------
-* Install the gem or add `gem "pool_net"` to your Gemfile.
+* Install the gem or add `gem "rake_rack"` to your Gemfile.

 Usage
 -----
-PoolNet is made up of many rake tasks, add `require "pool_net"` to the top of your default.rake file to gain access to them.
+PoolNet is made up of many rake tasks, add `require "rake_rack"` to the top of your default.rake file to gain access to them.
 You can then call them like you would any other rake task.

 ToDo